dataloop-ai-apps/defense-datasets/README.md

 # Dataset adapter for Military Assets Dataset (12 Classes -Yolo8 Format)

-A sample of 200 items from the [Military Assets Dataset (12 Classes -Yolo8 Format)](https://www.kaggle.com/datasets/rawsi18/military-assets-dataset-12-classes-yolo8-format). \
-This dataset is curated for object detection and classification in military-related environments.
-It includes a total of 26,315 labeled images, distributed across 12 classes of objects.
-The dataset is divided into training, validation, and test subsets to support effective model development and evaluation.
+This dataset adapter streamlines the conversion of the [Military Assets Dataset (12 Classes - YOLOv8 Format)](https://www.kaggle.com/datasets/rawsi18/military-assets-dataset-12-classes-yolo8-format) into a format compatible with the Dataloop platform.
+It creates a dataset on Dataloop with a curated sample of 200 images, each annotated with bounding boxes across 12 object classes.

 ## Installation